-- (a) a trend component, such that there is a long-term tendency for the values in the series to increase or decrease (as for the sandwich tern); - (b) a seasonal component for series with repeated measurements within calendar years, such that observations at certain times of the year tend to be higher or lower than those at certain other times of the year (as for the water temperatures in Dunedin); - (c) a cyclic component that is not related to the seasons of the year (as for sunspot numbers); - (d) a component of excursions above or below the long-term mean or trend that is not associated with the calendar year (as for global temperatures); and - (e) a random component affecting individual observations (as in all the examples).
+- 1. a trend component, such that there is a long-term tendency for the values in the series to increase or decrease (as for the sandwich tern); - 2. a seasonal component for series with repeated measurements within calendar years, such that observations at certain times of the year tend to be higher or lower than those at certain other times of the year (as for the water temperatures in Dunedin); - a cyclic component that is not related to the seasons of the year (as for sunspot numbers); - a component of excursions above or below the long-term mean or trend that is not associated with the calendar year (as for global temperatures); and - 5. a random component affecting individual observations (as in all the examples).

 These components cannot necessarily be separated easily.
-For example, it may be a question of definition as to whether the component (d) is part of the trend in a series, or is a deviation from the trend.
+For example, it may be a question of definition as to whether component 4 is part of the trend in a series or is a deviation from the trend.